antoinedumontneira/WiCKED/README.md

 ## Contact
 This python package is still under development.
-For any questions or feedback, please contact me via dumont@mpia.com.
+For any questions or feedback, please contact me via dumont (at) mpia.de